-For dancers, nutrition is a critical component of their performance, endurance, and overall well-being.
+For dancers, nutrition is critical for performance, endurance, and overall well-being.
+I’ve previously discussed shelf-stable pantry essentials for dancers.
 In this article, we’ll uncover a curated selection of grocery shopping tips tailored to meet the unique dietary needs of dancers.
 After you dive into my 3 key steps, don’t forget to grab your free grocery guide below!

 #1: Plan ahead

 Tackle your grocery trip with a well-planned list.
 First, check the foods you already have in your cabinets and fridge.
-Then, build a list to fill the gaps.
-Keeping a checklist of supermarket staples on hand makes this easier (don’t forget to download your free sample staples list below!)
-Planning throughout your week also helps to save money.
-This is because you’re less likely to purchase foods that you already have or don’t necessarily need.
+Then build a list to fill the gaps.
+A checklist of supermarket staples makes this process easier (you can grab mine below!).
+This running list also helps to reduce food waste and save money— you’re less likely to purchase foods you already have or don’t necessarily need.
 Meal prep can make this step easier- here’s an article that walks you through it!

 Now that you’ve compiled a list, let’s plan your trip.
 Most supermarkets are built around a similar concept: refrigerators and freezers line the perimeter.
 This is meant to keep fresh foods cold, and thus safe for consumption without the potential for bacterial contamination.
 These foods often include: produce, meat, seafood, dairy, sprouted bread, and the items filling freezer cases.

-From the Produce Aisle: Fruits and vegetables are full of vitamins and minerals and side note: they’re packed with antioxidants.
+From the Produce Aisle: Fruits and vegetables are rich in vitamins, minerals, and antioxidants.
 Antioxidants help to rid the body of free radicals, which naturally form during strenuous exercise.
 Another bonus?
-Fruits and veggies are high in magnesium and phosphorus, which both play a role in energy metabolism.
+Fruits and veggies are high in magnesium and phosphorus, supporting energy metabolism.
 Shop for a rainbow of colors.
 Look for a variety of these 5 subgroups: greens, reds/oranges, white (like cauliflower and potatoes), and blues/purples.

-From The Meat/Seafood Counter: Animal-based protein contains all essential amino acids, which are required for the building and recovery of your working muscles.
-Incorporating proteins will help you rebuild from the natural muscle loss that occurs from strenuous dancing.
+From The Meat/Seafood Counter: Animal-based protein contains all essential amino acids required for muscle building.
+Incorporating proteins will help you recover from the normal wear and tear of dancing.
 Try sources like poultry, meat, fish, and eggs.
-Not to stress if you’re a vegan or vegetarian dancer.
-All essential amino acids can be obtained from your plant-based diet.
-You’ll just need to be extra aware of these (read more about it here!)
+If you’re a vegan or vegetarian dancer, all essential amino acids can be obtained from your plant-based diet.

 From The Dairy Case: Yogurt, kefir, cheese, and milk supply you with protein, calcium, phosphorus, and vitamin D. Each plays an essential role in building strong bones.
-Plant-based dancers need not worry as dairy-alternatives like soy- and fortified nut-based options help to supply these essential nutrients as well.
+Plant-based dancers need not worry as dairy alternatives like soy- and fortified nut-based options help to supply these essential nutrients.

 From The Bread Case: Shopping for bread can be tricky.
-Try sprouted options, which are often located in the refrigerator or freezer cases.
-You can also try a delicious freshly-baked loaf from your supermarket’s bakery.
-When whole grains are listed as an ingredient, you’ll feel a bit more energized from the fibrous grains and seeds.
+Try sprouted options found in the refrigerators or freezers.
+You can also try a freshly baked loaf from your supermarket’s bakery.
+When whole grains are listed as an ingredient, you’ll feel more energized from the fibrous grains and seeds.

 From The Frozen Aisle: Stocking up on frozen produce is a budget-friendly way to get more plants on your plate.
 They’re also just as nutritious as fresh fruits and veggies and (my favorite) they don’t spoil quickly!